How do CDs work?

 What happens when my CD matures?

 CDs mature on a specific date.
-At that point in time, you can collect the principal amount and interest earned, but the process varies by institution.
-It’s important to ask your bank or credit union how it provides notice that your CD is maturing and how much time you’ll have to collect.
+At maturity, you can collect the principal amount and the interest earned, but the process varies by institution.
+It’s important to ask your bank or credit union how it provides notice that your CD is maturing.

 Ally Bank, for example, compounds interest on a daily basis.
 But on CDs of 12 months or less, Ally credits interest to your account at maturity.
 For CDs more than 12 months, the online bank credits interest to your account annually.
 Barclays also compounds interest daily, but it credits interest to accounts on a monthly schedule.

-Depending on your institution, you may have various options to collect the interest you earn.
+Depending on your institution, you may have various options for collecting the interest you earn.
 You might get the option to take regular interest disbursements or allow interest to accrue in the CD account.
-If you decide to take a regular disbursement, the way in which interest is paid (often by check or direct deposit) and when it is paid varies by bank as well.
+If you decide to take a regular disbursement, the way in which interest is paid (often by check or direct deposit) and when it is paid varies by bank, as well.